Chart Color Schemes

 Emu Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Emu Heights' residential structures, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 77.4% houses and 22.6% other dwellings.
-Home ownership in Emu Heights stood at 32.2%, with mortgaged dwellings at 51.9% and rented ones at 15.8%.
+Emu Heights' dwellings, as per the latest Census, were 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other').
+In comparison, Sydney metro had 77.4% houses and 22.6% other dwellings.
+Home ownership in Emu Heights was 32.2%, with mortgaged dwellings at 51.9% and rented ones at 15.8%.
 The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $440, compared to Sydney metro's $400.
-Nationally, Emu Heights' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Emu Heights' mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.

 Frequently Asked Questions - Housing